Who can donate to this cause?

 If you are deferred please note that we do so in the best interest of your health as well as the safety of the blood being donated.

-- Having sex with, or worked as, a commercial sex worker.
+- Having sex with, or working as, a commercial sex worker.

-- Having sex with someone who has multiple sex partners.
+- Having sex with someone who has multiple sexual partners.

 - Injecting yourself with drugs, or being injected by someone other than your doctor or health care worker.